Chori88/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script that prints hello world
+The script that displays confused smiley